GAC Trumpchi: History

 GAC began the construction of facilities to produce vehicles for a new own-brand automotive marque in 2008.
 The first Trumpchi model to go into production, the Trumpchi GA5 sedan, a four-door mid-size saloon car model based on the platform of the Alfa Romeo 166, went into mass production in September 2010.
 The first 500 Trumpchi sedans produced were delivered to the organizing committee of the 2010 Asian Games in October 2010.

 The Trumpchi Sedan was formally unveiled to the public at Auto Guangzhou in December 2010, and public sales of the vehicles began in the same month.
 The Trumpchi GS5, a sport utility vehicle based on the same platform as the Trumpchi Sedan, was launched in March 2012.

 The production version of the Trumpchi GA3 compact sedan was unveiled at the Shanghai Auto Show in April 2013.

-In 2017, GAC planned to enter the U.S. market by late 2019 with the Trumpchi brand.
-The plan was eventually cancelled.
+In 2017, GAC planned to enter the United States auto market by late 2019 with the Trumpchi brand being launched in that country as GAC Motor due to the Trumpchi name used in the domestic Mainland Chinese auto market sounding too similar to US President Donald Trump and the Trump Organization as the Trumpchi name would most likely be targeted by potential lawsuits and other potential legal action filed in court by Trump and the Trump Organization against GAC for allegedly infringing and violating patents and trademarks regarding the "Trump" name that Trump and his Trump Organization hold sole exclusive rights to.
+The first vehicle planned to be launched in the US was slated to be the GAC GS8 SUV.
+The plans to launch GAC Motor in the United States was eventually cancelled due to the US-China trade war and US tariffs on Chinese products.